Principal Investigator

 peter young

-Peter is an PhD student in the Department of Biomedical Physiology and Kinesiology at SFU.
-Before starting his research in the APHL, Peter completed his BHK at UBC-O. His research aims to standardize the selection of outcome measures for future clinical trials of physical activity with older adults.
-Peter's passion for enhancing the efficiency of physical activity with older adults is driven by years of hands-on experience as a personal trainer.
+Peter's passion for supporting and studying physical activity in older adults is driven by years of hands-on experience as a personal trainer.
 During this time, he observed how exercise and physical activity could foster prolonged well-being and quality of life throughout the later years.
 Peter has committed to trade in the dumbbells for notebooks to impact as many lives as possible.
 Outside of research, Peter thrives in the outdoors, taking in all the wonders that Vancouver offers.

 Sarra Pirmohamed

-Sarra is a BSc student pursuing a major in Biomedical Physiology at SFU.
-She joined the APHL in May 2023 as a Undergraduate Student Research Award (USRA) recipient and is assisting with the adaptation of Choose to Move for older men.
-Sarra currently volunteers at an assisted living facility and previously worked as a personal trainer, primarily with older adults.
-Sarra has a passion for healthy living stemming from an upbringing filled with team sports, some of which she continues to play today.
-She hopes to translate this passion into working with older adults in the physical activity and health promotion fields.
-Previously, Sarra has worked with the BC Injury Research and Prevention Unit (BCIRPU) as a volunteer for the SHRed Concussions Study, as well as completing a case study on Vision Zero Surrey, and presenting at the Summer Student Research Program through the BC Childrens Hospital Research Institute (BCCHR).
+Previously, Sarra worked with the BC Injury Research and Prevention Unit (BCIRPU) as a volunteer for the SHRed Concussions Study, as well as completing a case study on Vision Zero Surrey, and presenting at the Summer Student Research Program through the BC Children’s Hospital Research Institute (BCCHR).
 Outside of research, she enjoys exploring restaurants and lakes in the lower mainland, as well as spending time with family, friends, and dogs.

 Patient Partners